Gig Performer is NOT a DAW!

 Gig Performer rackspace, no concept of a channel strip.
 See directly the audio flow.

-Now suppose you want that Phaser to also be routed to a reverb effect.
-You can’t do that with the channel strip directly.
 To do this, you now have to create multiple busses and use Sends to route audio.
 For example, in Logic Pro, you would create three busses, each containing a different effect.
 You would then route the audio from Lounge Lizard channel strip into the phaser channel strip by sending audio to “Bus 1” and also disable direct sending to Stereo Out.
 Then, in the Bus 1 channel strip you would create two Sends to send the phaser to both the Echo plugin (Bus 3) and the Reverb plugin (Bus 2).
 Those last two busses would be enabled for Stereo out.
 So in summary, you have to create an entirely new structure to get the effect you want.
-Good luck coming back to this later and figuring out what’s going on!

 Channel strips in Logic Pro